 Flex: A Better Way to Pay the Rent

 Instead of writing a check for rent, you could also try Flex.
-By splitting your monthly rent into two payments, Flex frees you up from having to pay your rent in one lump sum every month.
-It even lets you decide what days you’ll pay the rent on.
+By splitting your monthly rent into two payments, Flex frees you up from having to pay your rent all at once on the first of the month.
 Click here to check it out.